VSVHITMAN/SLEEK_LADDER/README.md

 # SLEEK_LADDER
-This code is the project for mycaptain.in
-Anybody could use it.
+These codes are for the project for mycaptain.in Anybody could use it.